 Open Finance Relies on Open Data

-Like Open Banking, Open Finance is about access to data.
-That includes the sources of data, and how the data is collected, shared and structured.
-In order to create applications that offer useful services, educated recommendations and insights that consumers will trust – and continue to give their permission to use – the data must also be accurate and reflect the real world.
+Open Banking and open finance are both about access to data.
+That includes the sources of data, how they’re sharing their financial data, how it’s collected, and how it's structured.
+In order to create applications that offer useful services and educated recommendations and insights that consumers will trust – and continue to give their permission to use – the consumer data must also be accurate and reflect the real world.

 This is the job of data aggregators.
-They can collect and structure this data, as well as manage the required data permissioning, to make it usable, accessible and truly open.
+They can collect and structure this customer data, as well as manage the required account data permissioning to make it usable, accessible and truly open.
 Through this process, financial products can be automated, verified, and scaled.

 Open data are large datasets that are accessible to the public and can be used, re-used, and redistributed by anyone.
 It’s not to be confused with Big Data, the term used to describe the increasing quantity and complexity of data being generated around the world every day.

-Open data can be anything from public data collected by government agencies to economic trend roundups from financial conglomerates.
-Some popular federal government open data sources include data.gov and the U.S. Census Bureau and are used by both commercial and nonprofit sectors.
+Open data sharing can be anything from public data collected by government agencies to economic trend roundups from financial conglomerates.
+Some popular federal government open data sources include data.gov and the U.S. Census Bureau, which are used by both commercial and nonprofit sectors.

 What’s the Difference Between Open Source and Open Data?